-Marvin’s name appears in the Omaha Daily Bee in 1897 under dubious circumstances, where he is listed as a mine owner.
+Marvin’s name appears in the Omaha Daily Bee in 1897 under dubious circumstances, where he is listed as a miner.

 Lead, S. D., March 6.–(Special.)–Marvin Hillock, a well-to-do mine owner, living in this city, was arrested this week upon the charge of seduction upon promise of marriage, preferred by Sophie Nelson, a domestic, employed by Wolff Fink, the jeweler.
 Miss Nelson is soon to become a mother, and charges Hillock with being responsible for her condition.
 Hillock was bound over until Monday in the sum of $500, bail for which was furnished.
 If Hillock decides to fight the case, it will be highly sensational, for he is very prominent in mining circles, and well known throughout the entire Hills.
 The girl in the case is a comely young woman, and has always borne a good reputation.

-Whether he fought the case and created a sensation is unknown, as the Omaha Bee did not follow up on the story.
-Marvin appears again later that same year in the Engineering and Mining Journal this time with questionable mining practices.
+Marvin appears again later in 1897 in the Engineering and Mining Journal this time with questionable mining practices.

 In 1900 the matriarch of the family, Mary Hillock, is listed as a widowed resident of Lead, South Dakota, the mother of seven children, five still living.
 That same year Marvin Hillock again made the papers this time with his older brother, John, when they appeared in an article in the Nebraska State Journal with the headline “Deadwood People Buncoed.”